Get Tech Tips

 That means that barometric pressure is corrected or “normalized” to sea level so that the weather can easily be compared from one place to another.
-In other words, barometric pressure is there for weather forecasting not for calibrating tools or for calculating air density.
-In fact, If you own a simple dial barometer and you change its elevation you would need to recalibrate it to get it to match the forecast.
+In other words, barometric pressure is there for weather forecasting, not for calibrating tools or for calculating air density.
+In fact, If you own a simple dial barometer and you change its elevation, you would need to recalibrate it to get it to match the forecast.
 Take a look at the chart below; you will notice that pressure drops by about 1″ for every 1000′ of elevation change.
-This is the way altimeters in aircraft work, they really aren't measuring distance, they are measuring pressure and converting it into altitude.
+This is the way altimeters in aircraft work; they really aren't measuring distance, but they are measuring pressure and converting it into altitude.

 If it weren't for this barometric normalization, barometers in Denver would hover around 24″Hg rather than the 30″ you will find in the forecast.

-Of course, you can correct for this by subtracting from the forecast barometer pressure based on the altitude.
+Of course, you can correct this by subtracting from the forecast barometer pressure based on the altitude.

 For the Denver reading of 30.24, you would do it like this –